 Let's meet Aunt Dinah!

-Try our favorite pressing technique, for the flattest blocks you'll ever see.
+Try my favorite pressing technique, for the flattest blocks you'll ever see.
 It even works for paperpiecing!

 Look for good contrast between your two fabrics so that the points don't get lost.

 Some of the cut patches look very much like one another.
 To keep them separated, label a sheet of copy paper with 'Brave World' and the other with 'QST' and then put the associated patches on them.